 (j) travel service provider, Key Travel, based in the UK; and

-5.1.3 Regulators and governmental bodies: HM Revenue & Customs, regulators, governmental bodies and other authorities including, but not limited to the Office for Students (OfS) and the Higher Education Statistics Agency, (HESA), OFQUAL, Qualification Wales, CCEA, UCAS, Learning Records Service, and UKVI, acting as processors or joint controllers based in the United Kingdom who require reporting of processing activities in certain circumstances;
+5.1.3 Regulators and governmental bodies: HM Revenue & Customs, regulators, governmental bodies and other authorities including, but not limited to the Office for Students (OfS), Jisc and its subsidiary the Higher Education Statistics Agency (HESA), OFQUAL, Qualification Wales, CCEA, UCAS, Learning Records Service, Department for Education, and UKVI, acting as processors or joint controllers based in the United Kingdom who require reporting of processing activities in certain circumstances;

 5.1.4 Marketing parties: any selected third party that you consent to our sharing your information with for marketing purposes;